listenToRipley/python/Notes/Modules.md

 Any py file is considered a module.

+*Do not name any files or directories the same as any built in modules, you will have issues.*

 ## Import

 you will use the keyword `import` to pull in a file.
 Export is not required to import a file.